 If the volunteer’s injury has occurred in negligent circumstances, they may also be entitled to bring a claim for damages under the Wrongs Act 1958 (Vic).
 This claim must be commenced within three years of the volunteer sustaining their injury.
 Any damages paid may result in a payback of compensation received under the Emergency Services or CFA compensation schemes.
 Get legal advice about the implications of this payback before a damages claim is pursued.

 Injuries arising from negligence (public liability)

 If it is established that a fire was started and/or spread through the fault of another party, a person who sustains injury as a result of that fire may have an entitlement to compensation.

 For a personal injuries claim to be made for pain and suffering, the injured person must establish that they suffer from either:

-- a permanent spinal injury of 5% or more according to the Guides to Evaluation of Permanent Impairment;
+- a permanent spinal injury of 5 per cent or more according to the Guides to Evaluation of Permanent Impairment

-- a permanent physical injury of more than 5% according to the Guides to Evaluation of Permanent Impairment; or
+- a permanent physical injury of more than 5 per cent according to the Guides to Evaluation of Permanent Impairment

-- a permanent psychiatric injury of 10% or more according to Guides to Evaluation of Permanent Impairment.
+- a permanent psychiatric injury of 10 per cent or more according to Guides to Evaluation of Permanent Impairment.